gptscript-ai/gptscript/docs/docs/05-alternative-model-providers.md

 ```

 :::note

-    Mistral's La Plateforme has an OpenAI compatible API, but the model does not behave identically to gpt-4.
+Mistral's La Plateforme has an OpenAI-compatible API, but the model does not behave identically to gpt-4.
 For that reason, we also have a provider for it that might get better results in some cases.
 :::

 ### Using a model that requires a provider